 In the chart below, we compare the raw insulation value of a wall with properly spaced columns to that of a stud wall insulation system.

-Use air/moisture barriers.
-A well-engineered wall often incorporates an air barrier such as Tyvek on the outside of the insulation and a vapor barrier such as a 6 mil or greater polyethylene on the inside.
+A well-engineered wall often incorporates an air barrier like the Kimberly-Clark BLOCK-IT® House Wrap on the outside of the insulation and a vapor barrier such as a 6 mil or greater polyethylene on the inside.

-That outer air barrier also creates a surface for foam insulation to adhere to, which can be helpful: If an exterior steel panel is ever damaged and has to be replaced, you won’t need to cut and replace the foam.
-(See #5 below for more on this point.)
+That outer air barrier also creates a surface for foam insulation to adhere to, which can be helpful: If an exterior steel panel is ever damaged and has to be replaced, you won’t need to cut and replace the foam (see more about foam insulation in No. 5 below).